May 3rd –

 In the meantime, I continue to be very grateful for the technology the allows us to worship, and have meetings, and conduct the business of the church “virtually!”
 And I shudder to think what things would have looked like if this crisis had hit 15 to 20 years ago when we didn’t have all that technology!
-So, please keep watching the FaceBook Live services on Sunday.
-If you haven’t you can view all the videos on our “On-Line Worship” page.
+So, please keep watching the FaceBook Live worship services on Sunday at 11:00.
+You can view all the videos on our “On-Line Worship” page.
 It’s under the “Worship” button above. (or click the big blue button on the home page that says “See On-Line Worship Videos.”)

 In the meantime, please take time to reach out to each other during these extraordinary times.
 Remember, “social distancing” does not mean “social isolation.”
 We are blessed with so many different ways we can make connections with each other!

 Throughout this crisis, we all need to be reminded of the importance of continuing our support of Eddington Church.
 The bills don’t stop, even though, for a time, we will be unable to put money in a collection plate.
 Please know that your giving is still important!
 We ask that it please continue.